This field is no longer active. The two ongoing research projects were transferred to AA3 and EF3:

 The shape of material objects plays an important role in a variety of research and application areas.
-Shapes can be constructed or computed, e.g., in engineering and architecture, or they can be empirically given, e.g., in medicine, materials science and archaeology.
-Shape is a key factor in understanding complex phenomena, gaining knowledge and optimizing industrial processes.
+Shapes can be constructed or computed, e.g., in engineering and architecture, or they can be empirically given, e.g., in medicine, materials science, and archaeology.
+Shape is a key factor in understanding complex phenomena, gaining knowledge, and optimizing industrial processes.
 For computerized processing, shapes generally need to be discretized.

-A major challenge in the digital age is to deal with the increasing amount of data, for example in large-scale clinical studies.
+A major challenge in the digital age is dealing with the increasing amount of data, for example in large-scale clinical studies.
 This requires the development of robust, efficient, and automatic analysis and processing tools.
 Such tools must be based on flexible and geometrically consistent descriptions of complex and realistic geometries.

-Scientists in Charge: Alexander Bobenko, Hans-Christian Hege
+Scientists in Charge were Alexander Bobenko, Hans-Christian Hege

 EF2 Seminar on Digital Shapes: EF2 Research Seminar